Neanderthals Were Inbreeding. Did it Help Cause Their Extinction? - The Crux

 When researchers compared the Altai Neanderthal’s two genomes, there were long segments of practically identical DNA — runs of homozygosity.
 The abundance of especially long ROH — over 10 centimorgans (cM), a proxy unit for distance along a chromosome — indicates this individual’s parents shared ancestors within two generations.
 For instance, they could have had the same mother, but different fathers (the half sibling scenario) or shared both sets of grandparents (the double first cousins case).
 If they shared an ancestor much longer ago — say a great-great-great-great-great grandparent — the ROH would have been broken into shorter segments.

 Which was also the case: The researchers additionally counted smaller ROH (between 2.5 and 10 cM), and found the sum surpassed this count for present-day human populations, like the Karitiana of the Brazilian Amazon, known to be small isolated groups with a history of consanguinity.
-An abundance of short ROH can result from a small population size, past inbreeding or both https://www.nature.com/articles/nrg.2017.109, so it’s hard to say what’s driving the pattern in the Altai Neanderthal.
+An abundance of short ROH can result from a small population size, past inbreeding or both, so it’s hard to say what’s driving the pattern in the Altai Neanderthal.
 But given the data available, it’s a fair hypothesis that consanguinity was common in this Neanderthal’s pedigree.

 How Common Was Consanguinity?